m-kant/mk-pullfresh/README.md

 // no args, pending state will be 1 second long
 $('.pulled').mkPullFresh();

-// with refresh callback with one arg - 'end' function to stop pending when you need.
+// with refresh callback with one arg 'end' - function to stop pending when you need.
 $('.pulled').mkPullFresh(function(end){
     // some code, may be async
 	...
     end(); // stop pending state of pull indicator
   });

-// with options, refresh function can be passed in 'refresh' parameter
+// with options.
+Refresh function can be passed as 'refresh' parameter
 $('.pulled').mkPullFresh(options);

 // both refresh function and options given